harish-prem/Notely/README.md

 Local Host:

+1. Install python

-1. download all the files
+3. Download all of the files or clone the repository

-2. ip install python

-3. pip install nice gui

-4. set up a directory with the 3 provided py files and a folder named resources
+4. If you downloaded all of the files individually, place them in one folder and add a resources folder

+5. Open the folder or the cloned repositry with all of the files in your chosen IDE

+6. pip install nice gui

-5. run backend.py and connect
+8. Run backend.py and connect

 Connect to remote host:

-1. go to notes.hikori.net:2626 or whatever you're hosting on
+1. Go to notes.hikori.net:2626 or whatever you're hosting on